High-entropy alloy: Hardness and related modulus values

-Both values of hardness and related modulus like reduced modulus (Er) or elastic modulus (E) will significantly increase through the magnetron sputtering method.
+Both values of hardness and related moduli like reduced modulus (Er) or elastic modulus (E) will significantly increase through the magnetron sputtering method.
 This is because the rapid cooling rate can limit the growth of grain size, i.e., HEAFs have smaller grain sizes compared to bulk counterparts, which can inhibit the motion of dislocation and then lead to an increase in mechanical properties such as hardness and elastic modulus.
 For instance, CoCrFeMnNiAlx films were successfully prepared by the co-sputtering method.
 The as-deposited CoCrFeMnNi film (Al0) exhibited a single FCC structure with a lower hardness of around 5.71 GPa, and the addition of a small amount of Al atoms resulted in an increase to 5.91 GPa in the FCC structure of Al0.07.
 With the further addition of Al, the hardness increased drastically to 8.36 GPa in the duplex FCC + BCC phases region.
 When the phase transformed to a single BCC structure, the Al1.3 film reached a maximum hardness of 8.74 GPa.
 As a result, the structural transition from FCC to BCC led to hardness enhancements with the increasing Al content.
 It is worth noting that Al-doped CoCrFeMnNi HEAs have been processed and their mechanical properties have been characterized by Xian et al. and the measured hardness values are included in Hsu et al. work for comparison.
-Compared to Al-doped CoCrFeMnNi HEAs, Al-doped CoCrFeMnNi HEAFs had a much higher hardness, which could be attributed to the much smaller size of HEAFs (nm vs. µm).
+Compared to Al-doped CoCrFeMnNi HEAs, Al-doped CoCrFeMnNi HEAFs had a much higher hardness, which could be attributed to the much smaller size of HEAFs (nm vs. μm).
 Also, the reduced modulus in Al0 and Al1.3 are 172.84 and 167.19 GPa, respectively.

 In addition, the RF-sputtering technique was capable of depositing CoCrFeMnNiTix HEAFs by co-sputtering of CoCrFeMnNi alloy and Ti targets.
 The hardness increased drastically to 8.61 GPa for Ti0.2 by adding Ti atoms to the CoCrFeMnNi alloy system, suggesting good solid solution strengthening effects.
 With the further addition of Ti, the Ti0.8 film had a maximum hardness of 8.99 GPa.
 The increase in hardness was due to both the lattice distortion effect and the presence of the amorphous phase that was attributed to the addition of the larger Ti atoms to the CoCrFeMnNi alloy system.
 This is different from CoCrFeMnNiTix HEAs because the bulk alloy has intermetallic precipitate in the matrix.
 The reason is the difference in cooling rate, i.e., the preparation method of the bulk HEAs has slower cooling rate and thus intermetallic compound will appear in HEAs.
 Instead, HEAFs have higher cooling rate and limit the diffusion rate, so they seldom have intermetallic phases.
 And the reduced modulus in Ti0.2 and Ti0.8 are 157.81 and 151.42 GPa, respectively.
 Other HEAFs were successfully fabricated by the magnetron sputtering technique and the hardness and the related modulus values are listed in Table 1.